-- The investment consultants are Buck Consultants (Administration & Investment) Limited. - The investment managers are detailed in the Appendices to this SIP. - For pooled funds, custodial duties are undertaken by the relevant investment manager and, therefore, are not detailed in this SIP. - The custodian for the segregated mandate is Northern Trust - The Scheme Actuary is Mark van den Berghen of Buck.
+- The investment consultants are Buck Consultants (Administration & Investment) Limited. - The investment managers are detailed in the Summary of Investment Arrangements. - For pooled funds, custodial duties are undertaken by the relevant investment manager and, therefore, are not detailed in this SIP. - The custodian for the segregated mandate is Northern Trust - The Scheme Actuary is Mark van den Berghen of Buck.